Transia-RnD/xhs-library/README.md

 # The Xahau Hook Standard Library

 Welcome to the Xahau Hook Standard Library, a collection of standard hooks designed to be used with the Xahau platform.
+This library is a collaborative effort with Transia DAO, and each hook within the library is associated with a unique Xahau Ledger Request (XLR) for easy reference and tracking.

 ## Getting Started